-Conservation Open Space includes: protected open spaces (wetland, wetland buffers, coastal and riverine habitats), preserves, native habitats including those of endangered or threatened species or species of special concern, wildlife corridors; natural lands owned and managed by the City, Sarasota County, State (i.e., FDEP, SWFWMD) or Federal Agency that do not qualify as Open Space (Functional) defined above; rivers, lakes, and other surface waters, aquifer recharge areas.
+Conservation Open Space includes: protected open spaces (wetland, wetland buffers, coastal and riverine habitats), preserves, native habitats including those of endangered or threatened species or species of special concern, wildlife corridors, natural lands owned and managed by the City,

+Sarasota County, State (i.e., FDEP, SWFWMD) or a Federal Agency that do not qualify as Functional Open Space ; rivers, lakes, and other surface waters, and aquifer recharge areas.
 Conservation Open Spaces are envisioned to enhance the quality of the environment by preserving native vegetation that helps to reduce greenhouse gas/carbon emissions, positively impacting climate change.
-It is important to acknowledge there may be facilities that provide both functional and conservation activities e.g. walking trails around water retention facilities.
+It is important to acknowledge there may open spaces that provide both functional and conservation activities e.g. walking trails around water retention facilities.
 (Rev. Parks Objective 1, partial)